StolarQQ/Shelfy_2.0/README.md

 }

 ```
-Also u can use swagger under https://localhost:5001/swagger
+Also you can use swagger under https://localhost:5001/swagger

 ### Solution structure
-+ Shelfy.Api - Actual HTTP API - Does reference to infrastructure project.
++ Shelfy.API - Actual HTTP API - Does reference to infrastructure project.
-+ Shelfy.Infrastructure - Contains application services, repositories, dtos, mongo convetions, automapper configuration.
++ Shelfy.Infrastructure - Contains application services, repositories, DTOs, mongo conventions, automapper configuration.
 Does reference to core project.
-+ Shelfy.Core - Core of our application, contains domain models, and repositories interfaces. <br> Does not reference any other project.
++ Shelfy.Core - Application core, contains domain models, and repositories interfaces. <br> Does not reference any other project.
 + Shelfy.Tests - Unit tests.
 + Shelfy.EndToEnd - Integration tests.